Snapshots of Food Industry News

 NDRI report: India tops milk output in 2014-15 but falls short in yield

-With a production figure of over 146 million tonnes India has broken its milk production record.
-This has enabled India to become a leader among milk producing countries in the world followed by USA, China, Pakistan and Brazil.
-While sharing the National Dairy Research Institute’s report, Union Agriculture Minister, Radha Mohan Singh said that though India had topped milk production but what is disheartening is that the yield per animal is much lower than that of other countries.
+With a production figure of over 146 million tonnes, India has broken its milk production record.
+This has enabled India to become a leader among milk producing countries in the world followed by the USA, China, Pakistan, and Brazil.
+While sharing the National Dairy Research Institute’s report, Union Agriculture Minister, Radha Mohan Singh said that though India had topped milk production what is disheartening is that the yield per animal is much lower than that of other countries.
 He also said that India produces 302gm of milk per person, per day which is above the minimum WHO recommended average.

 Britannia Industries to play a larger role in the dairy segment

 The company is presently working on the nitty-gritty of formulating a complete dairy plan before they take a plunge into the sector.
 They should be ready with a detailed plan in a couple of months which they will place before the Board, for approval.
 Their first step will be to ensure their system for setting up the dairy production is fully integrated right from milk collection to processing.
-Britannia already sells dairy products but on the other hand they buy certain dairy products for their bakery business.
-In the initial stages they will work to add value to products they already sell before they enter into new categories like packed milk, flavoured yoghurt, dahi and ghee and especially cheese.
+Britannia already sells dairy products but on the other hand, they buy certain dairy products for their bakery business.
+In the initial stages, they will work to add value to the products they already sell before they enter into new categories like packed milk, flavored yogurt, dahi and ghee and especially cheese.